-Surfboards come in different construction such as epoxy, soft board, and fibreglass surfboards.
-Epoxy surfboards are made from epoxy resin and have an EPS foam core.
-These surfboards are usually lighter and stronger.
+Surfboards come in different materials such as epoxy, foam and fibreglass.
+Epoxy surfboards are made from epoxy resin and have an EPS foam core, these surfboards are usually lighter and stronger.
 Fibreglass surfboards are the most popular type of surfboard construction because this is traditionally what all surfboards were made from.
 Softboards, on the other hand, are cost-effective surfboards that are made for beginners and are made up of an EPS foam with soft material around the surface.

 The process of choosing a surfboard can be quite overwhelming because there are many types of surfboards available in the market.
 Using the above factors as your guide can help simplify the process of choosing a surfboard.
 There are other variables to look at, but following the above method can make the process easier.